bparanj/crystal/security/setup/windows.md

 - [Microsoft Remote Desktop for macOS](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12)
 - [AWS Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)

-By following these steps, you should be able to securely access your Windows EC2 instance from your laptop at home.
+By following these steps, you can securely access your Windows EC2 instance from your laptop at home.